|30th June 2012

 3) All performers should use condoms with sexual partners while this process takes place to avoid any risk of further spread.

 has confirmed that the UK adult performer who initially tested positive for HIV has undertaken a second test with negative HIV results.
-The performer is therefore clear of HIV and other sexual diseases and the industry-wide suspension on
+The performer is therefore clear of HIV and other sexual diseases and the industry-wide suspension on shooting has

 A pioneering gay bar and the last gay venue left in the borough of Islington was set for a £ 14,000 licensing tax bill.
 Central Station in Wharfdale Road appealed against the ruling that it needs a sex establishment